general nav links About

-Bradford J. White is a principal of Brad White & Associates in Evanston, Illinois, providing development consulting on affordable housing and historic resources.
+Bradford J. White is the Associate Director of the Alphawood Foundation, a Chicago-based private foundation working for a vibrant, resilient and creative arts sector; a safe, just and equitable society, and healthy and sustainable communities.
 He is the former Senior Vice President of Acquisitions and Development at The Habitat Company LLC.
-Prior to joining Habitat, White was Vice President of Related Midwest LLC, where he was responsible for the acquisition, financing and development of affordable and market-rate housing.
-He serves on the board of the Illinois Housing Council and is past chair of the Landmarks Preservation Council of Illinois and Preservation Action.
-White received a B.A. in economics from the University of Michigan and a J.D. from DePaul University.
+Prior to joining Habitat, Brad was Vice President of Related Midwest LLC, where he was responsible for the acquisition, financing and development of affordable and market-rate housing.
+He serves on the board of the Unity Temple Restoration Foundation and the Delta Institute, and is past chair of the Landmarks Preservation Council of Illinois (now known as Landmarks Illinois) and Preservation Action.
+Brad received a B.A. in economics from the University of Michigan and a J.D. from DePaul University.

 Two federal agency heads and the Architect of the Capitol are permanent members of ACHP.Secretary of Agriculture (Hon.
-Tom Vilsack)
+Sonny Purdue)

 Architect of the

 Secretary, Department of Housing and Urban Development (Hon.
-Shaun Donovan)
+Benjamin Carson, MD)

-Secretary, Department of Veterans Affairs (Hon.
-Gen. Eric Shinseki)
+Secretary, Department of Veterans Affairs (Acting Secretary Peter O’Rourke)

 Ex-officio representatives of national preservation organizations round out ACHP's membership.